-The 2020 pandemic changed life for all of us; however, those who were in the midst of a divorce may have felt the weight of its impact greater than anyone else.
+The COVID-19 pandemic changed life for all of us; however, those who were in the midst of a divorce may have felt the weight of its impact greater than anyone else.
 As courthouses closed and court proceedings were stalled indefinitely, many splitting couples were unsure how to officially end their marriage.
 This was especially frustrating for Philadelphians who felt the need to put the relationship behind them or move on with a new partner.
 Even now, as courthouses start to cautiously reopen in many states, divorcing couples can be unsure how to move forward.
-COVID-19 has changed many factors of divorce procedures and Sadek and Cooper is here to help highlight what you should consider.
+COVID-19 has changed many factors of divorce procedures and Sadek and Cooper is here to help highlight what you need to know.

 Moving Out of the Family Home

 Splitting up is never easy and it’s even more challenging now as it can be difficult to find new housing – especially with evictions having been postponed.
+Additionally, couples that were previously financially secure and ready to split big assets like their home, may now find themselves back paying their mortgage and potentially sharing new debts.
 Families with children may also need to consider the dangers of moving kids to a different county than Philadelphia County and potentially changing their school district as there is not a uniform reopening plan for schools across the state.
+You may have to go back to your divorce attorney to redraw up agreements or amend them to fit your new situation.

 Staying Safe During Court Proceedings

 While courthouses open with stricter guidelines for safety, you shouldn’t forgo safety.
-Be sure to always wear a facemask and social distance when you have to be in a meeting with lawyers or during court proceedings.
-Consider hiring an attorney who will employ video conferencing and phone calls for your meetings.
+Be sure to always wear a face mask and social distance when you have to be in a meeting with lawyers or during court proceedings.
+Consider hiring an attorney who will employ video conferencing and phone calls for your meetings like Sadek and Cooper.

 In the past, many aspects of a divorce, such as alimony and child support, were based on income.
 During COVID-19, many individuals found their wages cut or significantly reduced.
 With no definite end in sight, it can be difficult to factor money, which will complicate the process of establishing the fairest support and alimony.